-5 Hints for Faster Turn Times
+Some Tips for Shorter Turn Times

-- Order your appraisals on the Internet.
+- Order your appraisals online.

-- Cookie-cutter houses are relatively easy to appraise.
-What takes time is analyzing how characteristics unique to a property contribute to or detract from what otherwise would be a property's market value.
-Let us know up front when you order your report if there are unique details of the home or surrounding area -- for example, it's recently had an addition constructed, it's subject to zoning restrictions, it's predisposed to flooding.
-These are things we'll find out on our own anyway, and knowing them as early as possible makes your report arrive without delay.
+- It's relatively easy to appraise a cookie-cutter house.
+What takes time is analyzing how unique characteristics add to or detract from what otherwise would be a property's market value.
+At the time you order your report, be sure to let us know if there are unique elements of the home or surrounding area -- for example, it's recently had an addition built on, it's subject to zoning restrictions, it's prone to flooding.
+These are things we'll find out on our own anyway, and knowing them sooner makes your report arrive sooner.

 - Let the homeowner know what to expect.